icesat-2UT/icesat-2tiles_nga/README.md

 A working environment can be found in /envs/requirements.txt, though there are several packages that may need to be installed manually.
 Even after installing the requirements.txt, we ***strongly recommend*** that you manually install pylas with the command:
 > pip install pylas[lazrs]
 >
 This ensures the correct pylas version and LAZ-compression backend is built.
-Most of the compression error we run into can be attributed to a build issue with pylas.
+Most of the compression errors we run into can be attributed to a build issue with pylas.
+We also recommend installing python-geohash with care.
+It can have compatibility issues with Microsoft Visual C++.

 ### Running the code
 To run locally, the user must change the example_local.inp file to reflect their internal directory structure.